proactis-documentation/documentation-source/docs/p2p/acceptanceGateway.md

                          Version="1.0.0" />
 ```

-NB: The value of the "AuthenticationMethod" field can be WINDOWS or PROACTIS (which must be expressed in Upper Case).
+NB: The value of the __AuthenticationMethod__ field can be WINDOWS or PROACTIS (which must be expressed in Upper Case).
 If this field is missing, the gateway will default to PROACTIS and work as before.

 ### Acceptances